Vietnam.vn - Nền tảng quảng bá Việt Nam

 He was a writer, teacher and activist in the early 20th century.

-He contributed to a working group to improve the modern Vietnamese script which at that time was only the rudimentary Quoc Ngu script built from the Latin alphabet.
+He contributed to a working group to improve the modern Vietnamese script which at that time was only a rudimentary Quoc Ngu script built from the Latin alphabet.

 For his contributions to the community, he was awarded the Legion of Honor.
 Next to Ben Thanh Market, District 1, Ho Chi Minh City today, there is still a street named after him.

-When I was young, when I first came to France, my family suffered many economic hardships like other immigrant families, so I just thought I had to study well to grow up and earn money to help my parents.
+When I was young, when I first came to France, my family suffered many economic hardships like other immigrant families, so I just thought I had to study well so that when I grew up I could earn money to help my parents.

 However, since then I have been very active in participating in social work associations, raising funds to award scholarships to poor but studious children in Vietnam.

-* Your journey from a consultant with a "brilliant career in the private sector" (as French President Emmanuel Macron used it) to the first female member of the French National Assembly of Vietnamese origin is impressive.
+* Your journey from a consultant with a "brilliant career in the private sector" (as French President Emmanuel Macron used the words) to the first female member of the French National Assembly of Vietnamese origin is impressive.
 How did that journey take place?

-- Having achieved certain success in the private sector, being a person who is very curious and loves to challenge myself, I think it's time to broaden my horizons.
+- Having achieved certain success in the private sector, being a very curious person and loving to challenge myself, I thought it was time to broaden my horizons.

 I wanted to explore the world of the public sector.
 I went to study for a second master's degree in public administration at the University of Paris-Dauphine in collaboration with the École Nationale d'Administration.
 This school has trained many famous politicians.